TheNickOfTime/handbrake-web/README.md

 Please see the planned features section, as all of these are intended to be addressed.

-- Jobs can only be created manually via the web interface
 - Presets have to be created externally and uploaded to HandBrake Web
 - No security features on the client interface